This is the seventh installment about my speaking tour in the UK.

 In between my two visits to Oxford I spent the day in Cambridge.

-I gave a lunchtime lecture at the Faraday Institute for Science and Religion at the University of Cambridge (housed in St. Edmund’s College), as part of their bi-weekly series of Research Seminars on various topics relating to science and Christian faith.
+I gave a lunchtime lecture at the Faraday Institute for Science and Religion at Cambridge University (housed in St. Edmund’s College), as part of their bi-weekly series of Research Seminars on various topics relating to science and Christian faith.

 Most of my other lectures in the UK were presented to divinity students and faculty at various universities and in a few cases to wider audiences that included non-academics.